-Applicants are admitted on the basis of proven intellectual capability, maturity, and promise of success demonstrated by the undergraduate academic record, results of the Graduate Management Admission Test (GMAT) (optional for Miami University undergraduates), letters of recommendation, personal statement, and professional, community, and extracurricular activities.
+Applicants are admitted on the basis of proven intellectual capability, maturity, and promise of success demonstrated by the undergraduate academic record, results of the Graduate Management Admission Test (GMAT) (optional), letters of recommendation, personal statement, and professional, community, and extracurricular activities.

 The GMAT and TOEFL score reports (if required) should be sent directly to Miami University.
 All candidates apply online, uploading an unofficial transcript, resume, and personal statement.
-Letters of recommendation may be completed electronically or manually; paper copies should be sent directly to the academic program coordinator.
+Letters of recommendation are completed electronically.
 Complete details of the admission process can be found on the MAcc website.

 In addition to graduate assistantships described elsewhere in this Bulletin, the department awards one fellowship and several scholarships on the basis of merit and/or demonstrated financial need.
-For information, contact the academic program coordinator.
+For information, contact the EY Professional Development Advisor.

 (30 semester hours)